 Frequently asked questions about the Lead and Copper Rule Improvements

-In November 2023, the EPA released the proposed LCRI to strengthen the Lead and Copper Rule Revisions (LCRR) that were promulgated in 2021.
+In October 2024, the EPA released the final LCRI to strengthen the Lead and Copper Rule Revisions (LCRR) promulgated in 2021.
+Most of the improvements go into effect November 1, 2027.
 In this article, our experts answer FAQs about the compliance timeline, partial and private side replacements, sampling protocols, corrosion control treatment, and service line verification and inventory.

 What will be required of water systems that do not have any lead or galvanized requiring replacement (GRR) service lines?

-Systems that do not have any lead service lines or GRRs will still need to comply with many activities like submitting an annual inventory until there are no unknowns remaining, performing school sampling, and participating in continued compliance sampling.
+Systems that do not have any lead or GRR service lines, but still have unknown materials in their inventory, will still need to comply with many activities.
+Those include annual notifications of unknown materials starting in 2024, submitting an annual inventory until there are no unknowns remaining beginning in 2027, developing a lead service line (LSL) replacement plan (in the event any LSLs/GRRs are found in the future), offering free sampling to unknown locations, performing school sampling, and participating in continued compliance sampling.

 compliance timeline

-What is due by October of 2024?
-If the LCRI is promulgated, when is the next due date for related actions?
+What was due by October of 2024?
+With the LCRI promulgated, when is the next due date for related actions?

-Public notification within 24 hours is also required for any action level exceedance (a “tier 1” notice) starting in October 2024.
-Public communication around disturbances and limitations in conducting partials may be required prior to October 2027.
-We expect clarification on this before October 2024 from the EPA.
+Public notification within 24 hours is also required for any action level exceedance when the 90th percentile is over 15 parts per billion (ppb) for the compliance pool (a “tier 1” notice) starting in October 2024.

-Our team recommends estimating your future 90th percentile under the new sampling schemes now.
+Other recommendations for the pre-LCRI interim period include estimating your future 90th percentile under the new sampling site schemes and calculation methods now.
 Additionally, it’s key to determine what procedures and laws must be in place to begin work on private property, whether it’s material investigation or replacements.
-Verification and replacement plans are no longer theoretical, so steps must be taken as a utility to complete these actions.
+There are also some activities, such as school and childcare sampling, that can be conducted “early” while still counting towards compliance in the future.
+Systems may want to consider getting ahead on these future required schedules.

 service line verification and inventory